 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates the request token that was indicated in the WNM request that generated this measurement report.
+This attribute indicates the request token that was indicated in the WNM request that generated this measurement report.
 This should be an exact match to the original dot11WNMRqstToken attribute.
 Note that there may be multiple entries in the table that match this value since a single request may generate multiple WNM reports."

 ::= { dot11WNMEventRsnaReportEntry 2 }